Skip to Content

 The agent ships as a Docker container.
 The image is published on GitHub Container Registry — no private registry credentials required.

-Equivalent direct docker run (matches what the dashboard emits in Runners → Your Machines → Connect Machine):
+Run the container directly.
+This is what the dashboard emits in Runners → Your Machines → Connect Machine:

 Then verify the agent registered: